Instant notifications

 Capacity

-Instant notifications is not optimized for high volume:
+Instant notifications are not for high-volume workflows:

 - Intended for single-recipient notifications that require immediate sending

-Next Steps
+Next steps

 - Read the instant notifications guide to learn how to implement instant notifications in your service